2021 Environmental Events Calendar is here!

 Solar Homes Program rebates still running

-The Program provides a point of sale discount up to a maximum of $4,174 to install a solar battery.
+The Solar Victoria Solar Homes Program is still running, providing rebates of up to: The Program provides a point of sale discount up to a maximum of $4,174 to install a solar battery

 To further reduce installation costs, householders can apply for an interest-free loan, for an amount equivalent to their rebate amount.
 The loan is required to be repaid over four years, or can be repaid sooner in one lump sum.
-Keep yourselves updated with rebate release dates and other important events here.
+Keep yourselves updated with rebate release dates and other important events here

 Have your say on Council's Annual Budget 2021-2022